41B.03 Borrower eligibility criteria.

 (3) demonstrate substantial difficulty in meeting projected annual expenses without restructuring the loan; and

-(4) have a total net worth, including assets and liabilities of the borrower's spouse and dependents, of less than $400,000 in 1999 and an amount in subsequent years which is adjusted for inflation by multiplying $400,000 by the cumulative inflation rate as determined by the United States All-Items Consumer Price Index.
+(4) have a total net worth, including assets and liabilities of the borrower's spouse and dependents, of less than $660,000 in 2004 and an amount in subsequent years which is adjusted for inflation by multiplying that amount by the cumulative inflation rate as determined by the United States All-Items Consumer Price Index.

 Subd.
 3. Eligibility for beginning farmer loans. (a) In addition to the requirements under subdivision 1, a prospective borrower for a beginning farm loan in which the authority holds an interest, must: